Python-GIS-book/site/source/part2/chapter-08/md/00-representing-spatial-networks.md

 graph.nodes.data()
 ```

-As we can see, now the ids for the nodes were altered from long coordinate tuples into simple integers, such as `0` and `1`, which are much easier to understand and use if you e.g. want to select specific node from the graph.
+As we can see, now the ids for the nodes were altered from long coordinate tuples into simple integers (such as `0` and `1`) both for the `edges` and `nodes` which are much easier to understand and use if you e.g. want to select specific node from the graph.

 As a very last thing in our `gdf_to_graph()` function, we add a custom attribute to our graph where we store the coordinate reference system information of the input `GeoDataFrame` which can be useful information when using the given graph for analysis with other datasets: